chaw-thiri/vision360/README.md

 The Raspberry Pi Camera captures frames at 30 FPS and compresses them to JPEG format.
 These compressed images are published to the `/camera/image_raw/compressed` ROS 2 topic and transmitted over WiFi to the host computer.

 ### Step 2: Parallel Detection
-Upon receiving a frame, three detection modules run:
+Upon receiving a frame, four detection modules run:

 1. **Person Detector**: YOLOv8 processes the full frame, identifying any humans.
 For each detection, it calculates a relative distance estimate based on how much of the frame the person occupies.
 A person taking up 40%+ of the frame triggers an emergency stop.

 2. **Lane Detector**: The bottom 50% of the frame (road area) is analyzed.
 HSV thresholding isolates the tape color, Canny finds edges, and Hough Transform detects line segments.
 Lines are separated into left/right lanes based on their slope, then averaged to produce stable lane boundaries.
 The center offset between the lane center and frame center is calculated.

 3. **Traffic Light Detector**: The upper 50% of the frame is scanned for circular colored regions.
 Red/Yellow/Green masks are created, contours extracted, and filtered by circularity.
 The detected state is smoothed over multiple frames to prevent flickering.

+4. **Boundary Platform Detector**: The bottom 40% of the frame is analyzed for black boundary platforms.
+HSV thresholding isolates black regions, morphological operations clean up noise, and the frame is divided into three zones (left/center/right).
+Coverage percentage is calculated for each zone to determine which directions are blocked and suggest an optimal avoidance angle.

 ### Step 3: Decision Making
 The Decision Maker receives all detection results and applies priority-based logic: